refresh-bio/MKMC/README.md

 [Option Group: debug parameters]
   Options:
  - `--keep` - keep temporary files
- - `--on UINT:POSITIVE [512]` - number of internal bins, reduce carefully
+ - `--on UINT:POSITIVE [512]` - number of internal bins, modify carefully

 Warning: k-mers order in output files is not specified and may vary between runnings